Kakinada: Growth of Cocanada

 By the early 20th century, Kakinada had emerged as the principal port on the Coromandel Coast, north of Madras.
 In 1902–03, it was ranked fifth among the ports of the Madras Presidency in terms of total trade and held the twelfth position among all ports in British India.
 Within the region of present-day Andhra Pradesh, Kakinada was the largest port and ranked seventh among the ports in the territory of modern India.
 The port became a thriving commercial hub, attracting prominent European and native merchants, including firms like Ralli Brothers, Gordon, Woodroffe & Co., and Volkart Brothers.
 Kakinada port played a crucial role in trade within the Godavari district and its hinterlands, and even with parts of the Nizam's Dominions.
 Local industries, such as rice mills, cheroot factories, and salt works, supported by companies like Simson & Co. and Innes & Co., contributed to the town's economic growth.
 But, its economy remained primarily focused on shipping.
 The port’s exports included cotton (to the UK, France, and Belgium), oilseeds (to France and the UK), rice (to Sri Lanka, Réunion, Mauritius), and tobacco (to Rangoon), while imports included cotton goods, gunny bags, rice, and kerosene.

 By the early 20th century, Kakinada was home to five printing presses.
 Among them, the Sujana Ranjani Press published Telugu books, along with a weekly newspaper, Ravi, and a monthly magazine, Savitri.
 Another press produced a monthly magazine called Sarasvati.
-In 1923, Kakinada hosted the All India Congress Committee (AICC) meeting from December 28 to January 1, 1924.
+In 1923, Kakinada hosted the All India Congress Committee (AICC) meeting from 28 December to 1 January 1924.
 The event became notable for a controversy over the rendition of Vande Mataram, which highlighted religious sensitivities of the time.

-During World War II, on April 6, 1942, Kakinada was targeted by a Japanese air raid.
+During World War II, on 6 April 1942, Kakinada was targeted by a Japanese air raid.
 A single aircraft attacked the port, damaging two ships and causing casualties, including one death and five injuries.
 This marked one of the earliest Japanese air raids on India's eastern coast during the war.

-Today, Kakinada is a thriving port city renowned for its industrial and economic importance within Andhra Pradesh.
+Today, Kakinada is a viral port city renowned for its industrial and economic importance within Andhra Pradesh.
 It serves as a key hub for trade, maritime activities, and cultural heritage in the region.